seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 Who having into truth, by telling of it,
 Made such a sinner of his memory,
 To credit his own lie, he did believe
-He was indeed the duke; out o' the substitution
+He was indeed the duke; out o'the substitution
 And executing the outward face of royalty,
 With all prerogative: hence his ambition growing--
 Dost thou hear? /